 - A greater understanding among health professionals and the public about the functional and psychological aspects of facial palsy.

-- For patients to achieve timely access to care, to minimise the risks of physical and psychological complications of the condition.
+- For patients to receive timely access to care, to minimise the risks of physical and psychological complications of the condition.

-- For treatments for facial palsy to be available to all in the UK.
+- For treatments for facial palsy (at a specialist level) to be available to all in the UK.

-- For there to be research into the causes and treatments of facial palsy.
+- To encourage good quality research to be conducted into the causes and treatments of facial palsy.

 How we work together to achieve this vision